google/gov-meetings-made-searchable/README.md

 #### transcode-video-to-audio
 This is a container that transcodes a video file to an audio file that is compatible with the Google Speech API.

+#### create-word-list
+This is a container that creates a list of words from the Google Speech API responses that will be used for creating a word cloud.